MichaelCade/90DaysOfDevOps/Days/day05.md

 You can see these three Continuous notions above as the simple collection of phases of the DevOps Lifecycle.

-This last bit was a bit of a recap for me on Day 3 but think this actually makes things clearer for me.
+This last bit was a bit of a recap for me on Day 3 but think this makes things clearer for me.

 ### Resources: